-- (k) Knowledge and information management, including the control, transfer and keeping of records;

-- (1) Development of waste acceptance criteria, acceptance of waste, and transfer of responsibility;

-- (m) Radiation protection;

-- (n) Ensuring legal compliance;

-- (o) Risk management;

-- (p) Applying a graded approach to the application of management system requirements;

-- (q) Process management;

-- (r) Decision making;

-- (s) Communication with interested parties;

-- (t) Human resources management;

-- (u) Procurement;

-- (v) Management of organizational change and resolution of conflicts;

-- (w) Documentation of the management system, and measurement, assessment and improvement of the management system;

-- (x) Interactions between the management system processes;

-- (y) Emergency preparedness and response;

-- (z) Post-closure institutional control and monitoring of a disposal facility.
+- (d) Safety case development, including safety and performance assessments; - (e) Facility design and optimization, and facility construction; - (f) Environmental protection, environmental monitoring and surveillance; - (g) Control of products (e.g. waste containers-and, waste packages); - (h) Traceability Providing for traceability of waste; - (i) Condition monitoring, particularly during any long term storage, and when radioactive waste is in a disposal facility prior to the closure of that facility; - (j) Retrieval of waste from waste management facilities; - (k) Knowledge and information management, including the control, transfer and keeping of records; - (l) Development of waste acceptance criteria, acceptance of waste; and transfer of responsibility; - (m) Radiation protection; - (n) Ensuring legal compliance; - (o) Risk management; - (p) Applying a graded approach to the application of management system requirements; - (q) Process management; - (r) Decision making; - (s) Communication with interested parties; - (t) Human resources management; - (u) Procurement; - (v) Management of organizational change and resolution of conflicts; - (w) Documentation of the management system, and measurement, assessment and improvement of the management system; - (x) InteractionsManaging interactions between the management system processes; - (y) Emergency preparedness and response; - (z) Post-closure institutional control and monitoring of a disposal facility.

-- 5.91 The possibility of human error should be taken into account when defining processes and activities.
+5.91 The possibility of human error should be taken into account when defining processes and activities.
 The processes and activities should be planned so as to minimize potential human errors.